Top 7 Cloud-based Software Testing tools

 loadstorm

-It is used for end-to-end performance and load testing of mobile apps, websites, and APIs.
+It is used for end-to-end performance and load testing of mobile apps, websites and API.
 It is JMeter compatible and can simulate up to 1 million users.
 It facilitates realistic load tests and performance monitoring combined with real-time reporting.

 blazemeter

-It is a widely used vulnerability scanner that can detect vulnerabilities, misconfigurations, and missing patches in various devices, firewalls, virtualized systems, cloud infrastructure, etc. You can use it to detect threats like viruses, malware, backdoors, and web services linking to malicious content.
-It can also be used for sectors like healthcare and banking to perform compliance auditing.
-It generates scan reports and remediation recommendations in flexible formats, including sending targeted emails.
+It is a widely used vulnerability scanner which can detect vulnerabilities, mis-configurations and missing patches in a range of devices, firewalls, virtualized systems, cloud infrastructure etc. You can use it to detect threats like viruses, malware, backdoors and web services linking to malicious content.
+For sectors like healthcare and banking, it can also be used to perform compliance auditing.
+It generates scan reports and remediation recommendations in flexible formats including sending targeted emails.

 tenable

-It is a cloud-based simulator for testing Android, iOS, and web apps on actual devices.
-It is compatible with popular automation platforms like Robotium, Calabash, UI Automation, and several others.
-If you wish to test through clients other than the official site, a REST API allows that.
-Other key features include multi-platform support, customizable testing, and detailed test reports.
+It is a cloud-based simulator for testing Android, iOS and web apps on actual devices.
+It is compatible with popular automation platforms like Robotium, Calabash, UI Automation and several others.
+If you wish to test through clients other than the official site, there is a REST API which allows that.
+Other key features include multi-platform support, customizable testing and detailed test reports.

 app-thwack

-It facilitates development, continuous deployment, and integration on the cloud.
+It facilitates development, continuous deployment and integration on the cloud.
 It allows development in many languages and deployment to any number of services.
 It provides a wide array of mobile tools for development and allows connecting securely to existing systems via the cloud.
-It benefits third-party systems like Google App Engine, Cloud Foundry, and AWS Elastic Beanstalk.
+It brings in benefits of third party systems like Google App Engine, Cloud Foundry and AWS Elastic Beanstalk.

 cloudbees

 It is a UI acceptance testing tool for mobile apps.
-It allows writing tests in C# using the NUnit testing library through the UITest framework or in Ruby through the Calabash framework.
-The tool runs the test on over a thousand physical devices and displays full-resolution screenshots of each step, including relevant data like CPU and memory usage and test time.
+It allows writing tests in C# using NUnit testing library through the UITest framework or in Ruby through the Calabash framework.
+The tool runs the test on over thousand physical devices and displays full-resolution screen shots of each step, including relevant data like CPU and memory usage and test time.
 It can be integrated into automated builds for continuous integration.

 xamarin